ChannelUndefined/slap-clicker/README.md

 It is a basic static web page which stores your progress in cookies.
 You can easily host this on Glitch or Replit.
 I initially created this as a meme game for playing during school.

- This is open source because it was low effort for me.
+ This is open source because it was low effort for me, and because I am no longer working on this.
+It is missing multiple images for different purchases.